Overview of the Department of Employment, Skills, Small and Family Business' Monthly Leading Indicator of Employment

 Turning Points in the Indicator

 A ‘turning point’ (peak or trough) in the Indicator is strongly confirmed when there have been at least six consecutive moves in the same direction before the turning point signal followed by at least six consecutive moves in the opposite direction immediately after the turning point signal.
 A peak (or trough) in the Indicator implies that, after a lag, the growth rate of employment may fall below (or rise above) its trend rate.
-The average lead time of the Indicator (i.e. the time between a peak or trough in the Indicator and the corresponding peak or trough in cyclical employment) is around 15 months, although it has varied significantly over the past decade.
+The average lead time of the Indicator (i.e. the time between a peak or trough in the Indicator and the corresponding peak or trough in cyclical employment) is around a year and a half, although it has varied significantly over the past decade.
 Historical relationships between the Indicator and employment can also vary from time to time.
 Judgements about the changes in employment based on the Leading Indicator should therefore be qualified appropriately.

 For further information, please see the most recent review of the Leading Indicator of Employment.